pine forest background

 When someone passes on, they are known as a decedent.
 In most cases, decedents will pass their assets down to beneficiaries.
 When you create an estate plan, you will name someone the administrator of your estate.
 If you do not name someone as the administrator of your estate, there is a very good chance that, if your estate requires that it enter the probate process, the courts will choose a family member of yours to administer your estate.
 Essentially, the role of the administrator of an estate is to gather assets, pay all taxes and debts, and finally transfer those assets to all beneficiaries you have listed in your will.
-Our estate administration attorneys can help.
+A Washtenaw County estate administration attorney can help.

 Probate is Not Always Necessary in Michigan

-First and foremost, you should understand that while very many assets may have to go through the probate process, not every facet of someone’s estate is required to go through this process.
+First and foremost, you should understand that while many assets may have to go through the probate process, not every facet of someone’s estate is required to go through this process.
 To start, you should note that only assets that were owned solely in the decedent’s name are required to go through probate.
 Generally, most other assets can be transferred to others without issue and without having to be subjected to the probate process.

 Assets That May Bypass Probate in Michigan